Scaling Vision-based End-to-End Driving with Multi-View Attention Learning: INTRODUCTION

-Accordingly, we present \emph{CIL++}, a strong EtE-AD model trained by self-supervised conditional imitation learning, {\ie}, as CILRS.
-We improve on CILRS key limitations, rising the performance of CIL++ to be on par with top-performing supervised methods.
-First, we drastically increase the field of view by using a horizontal field of view (HFOV) similar to human drivers, which runs on $180^\circ-220^\circ$.
-Further, we propose a visual transformer architecture \cite{Vaswani:2017} which acts as a mid-level attention mechanism for these views allowing CIL++ to associate feature map patches (tokens) across different views.
-CIL++ performs at expert level the CARLA \emph{NoCrash} metrics.
-Moreover, CIL++ is the first self-supervised EtE-AD model capable of obtaining competitive results on complex CARLA's towns.
+Since having strong baselines is important to avoid illusory gains when developing new models, we present\footnote[1]{CIL++ model and code are publicly released on \href{https://github.com/yixiao1/CILv2_multiview}{GitHub} } \emph{CIL++}, a strong vision-based pure EtE-AD model trained by conditional imitation learning, {\ie}, CILRS.
+We improve on CILRS key limitations, rising the performance of CIL++ to be on par with top-performing hybrid methods.
+First, we drastically increase the image view by using a horizontal field of view (HFOV) similar to human drivers, which runs on $180^\circ-220^\circ$.
+Further, we propose a visual transformer-based architecture \cite{Vaswani:2017} which acts as a mid-level attention mechanism for these views, allowing CIL++ to associate feature map patches (tokens) across different views.
+These changes allow CIL++ to perform at the expert level on the CARLA \emph{NoCrash} metrics.
+Moreover, CIL++ is the first vision-based pure EtE-AD model capable of obtaining competitive results on complex CARLA towns.